MileHacker Logo

 Budget Tip

 Download a Currency converter app to quickly understand costs in your home currency.
-Keep track of your spending daily to stay within your budget.
+Keep track of your spending daily to stay in your budget.

 Detailed Cost Breakdown

-These estimates represent daily spending per person once you are in Kobe, covering accommodation, food, local transportation, and attractions.
+These estimates represent daily spending per person as soon as you are in Kobe, covering accommodation, food, local transportation, and attractions.

 Traveler Style Daily Costs